Bill Bratt: Troubled relationship with the fans

 In February 2009, with the club languishing near the bottom of the Football League, closer to relegation than the play-offs, many Vale fans organized protests against manager Glover and the board, including Bratt.
 With talks of fresh investment from shirt sponsors Harlequin Property came rumours on the internet that the company were planning to demolish Vale Park and build a supermarket, paying off Bratt to ensure his compliance.
 Bratt passionately denied these accusations, seemingly angered by the suggestion and claimed that if he were to comply with the protesters demands and remove himself and the rest of the V-2001 directors from the Board, then the club would fold as banks and creditors would seek their money.
 He also reiterated his prior statements by stating that he would be prepared to leave his position if the right offer were to be made.

-As Chairman he was sometimes criticized for the perceived unprofessional practices of the board.
-Critics citing the phone vote that was arranged to sack Sinnott and the way in which experienced midfielder Dave Brammer was released- informing him via voicemail.
+As chairman, he was sometimes criticized for the board's perceived unprofessional practices.
+Critics cited the phone vote that was arranged to sack Sinnott and how experienced midfielder Dave Brammer was released- informing him via voicemail.
 Sinnott later took the club to court for breach of contract.
 The appointment of Dean Glover was also unpopular with fans.
 Protests formed by fans against Glover and the board gave Bratt little option than to sack Glover, with season ticket sales seriously affected by disillusioned supporters.
-With a serious dent into his reputation he built as a player at the club, Glover left the club completely, however Bratt and the board stayed in place despite growing resentment from some corners.
+With a serious dent into his reputation he built as a player at the club, Glover left the club completely, However, Bratt and the board stayed in place despite growing resentment from some corners.

 Bratt was appointed Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours for services to sport.
 In the summer of 2009 he collapsed and was paralysed from the waist down, he made a full recovery though after undergoing surgery at the University Hospital of North Staffordshire.
 Despite the club's recent troubles on the pitch, Bratt was delighted with the overwhelming support he received from the fans during his recovery: "I have had lots of cards, text messages and phone calls, so I'd like to thank everyone for that."